bertilxi/fberti.dev/content/first-commit.md

 ---
-title: My first Blog post!
+title: First Commit
-year: 2019
+date: 2019-04-06
-description: The first of all.
+description: How to setup ESLint for Typescript easily.
 ---

-# My first Blog post!
+# First Commit

-Hello everybody
+asdads